elianderlohr/kniffel/README.md

 # Kniffel
-The game "Kniffel" coded in python
+The game "Kniffel" coded in python and combined with a reinforcment AI algorithm.

-# Code

-The main game is located under /kniffel